avivpilipski/CPSC-1710-Final-Project/README.md

 ### Why Does Larger = More Biased?

 Our findings contradict the intuition that larger, better-trained models should be less biased.
-We propose several explanations:
+I propose several explanations:

 1. **Capacity Hypothesis**: Larger models can encode more nuanced (and biased) associations from training data
 2. **Memorization**: More parameters enable greater memorization of biased patterns in training corpus